-FDP 10 Repurchase agreement at current position which will disappear over the next year - starting point being 1 Year position FDP 111 Difference between the proportion of households deposits in total balance sheet at current position and at Year 3.
-FDP 11 Reverse repurchase agreement at current position which will be reimbursed over the next year FDP 112 Proportion of total equity in total liabilities - current position date FDP 12 Reverse repurchase agreement at current position which will be reimbursed over the next year - starting point being 1 Year position FDP 113 Difference between the proportions of total equity in total balance sheet at current position and at Year 1.
+FDP 10 FDP 11 Repurchase agreement at current position which will disappear over the next year - starting point being 1 Year position Reverse repurchase agreement at current position which will be reimbursed over the next year FDP 111 FDP 112 Differencebetweentheproportionofhouseholdsdeposits in total balance sheet atcurrent position and at Year 3.Proportionoftotalequityintotal liabilities - current positiondate FDP 12 Reverse repurchase agreement at current position which will be reimbursed over the next year - starting point being 1 Year position FDP 113 Difference between the proportions of total equity in total balance sheet at current position and at Year 1.
 FDP 13 Loans and advances to credit institutions and to other financial corporations (excl.
 Reverse repos) - current position FDP 114 Difference between the proportion of total equity in total balance sheet at current position and at Year 2.
 FDP 14 Loans and advances to credit institutions and to other financial corporations - 1 Year position FDP 115 Difference between the proportion of total equity in total balance sheet at current position and at Year 3.
 FDP 15 Deposits from credit institutions and to other financial corporations (excl.
 Reverse repos) - current position FDP 116 Growth of total balance sheet between current position and Year 1 FDP 16 Deposits from credit institutions and to other financial corporations - 1 Year position FDP 117 Growth of total balance sheet between current position and Year 2 FDP 17 Amount of long term debt securities maturing over the next year - starting point being current date FDP 118 Growth of total balance sheet between current position and Year 3 FDP 18 Amount of long term debt securities maturing over the next year - starting point being planned 1 year FDP 119 Comparison between planned Year 1 position for cash and cash balance at central banks and observed position 1 year later (for cash and cash balance at central banks).
 FDP 19 Amount of short term debt securities maturing over the next year - starting point being current position FDP 120 Comparison between planned Year 1 position for loans to households and observed position 1 year later (for loans to households).
 FDP 20 Amount of short term debt securities maturing over the next year - starting point being Planned 1 year FDP 121 Comparison between planned Year 1 position for loans to households (Domestic activities) and observed position 1 year later (for loans to households' domestic activities).